|

 And my friends, now I speak:

-Because of the House of YAHUEH our God,
+Because of the House of Yehuah our God,

 I desire good for you*.

-1 The Temple of the LORD in Jerusalem is called the "House" of the LORD in the Hebrew Bible.
-You can see the ruined walls of the Temple Mount platform just left of center in the photo above.
+1 The Temple of the Lord in Jerusalem is called the House of the Lord in the Hebrew Bible.
+You can see the ruined walls of the Temple Mount platform just left of center in the photo above as well as in the interactive photo. ⇩

 2 The personal name of God.
-Its pronunciation is uncertain, replaced with "Adonai" when reading by the Jewish people.
+Its pronunciation is uncertain, replaced with Adonai when reading by the Jewish people and by the Lord in most English Bibles.
 This is one of several possible reconstructions.
-For more on God's Name, click here.
+For more on God’s name, click here.

-5 The final two lines of this section refer to the large new section of Jerusalem added in the time of Solomon.
-This walled area with its stately stone structures was as large as all the rest of Jerusalem put together, a city in its own right, that was added to the older city (click here to see interactive photo).
-Here in this new section, above and to the north of the older part of the city, were the Temple with its large, open courts (at the peak of the hill) and the palaces of the House of David (just south of, and slightly below the Temple).
-The poetic repetition of the name "Jerusalem" (Yerushalayim) emphasizes the dual ending (-ayim) which indicates, even in the name of the city, its dual character.
+5 The final two lines of this strophe refer to the large new section of Jerusalem added in the time of Solomon. ⇩ This walled area with its stately stone structures was as large as all the rest of Jerusalem put together, a city in its own right, that was added to the older city.
+Here in this new section, above and to the north of the older part of the city, were the Temple with its large, open courts at the peak of the hill and the palace of Solomon (the upper palace) just south of the Temple and lower down the hill.
+Even the ending of the name Jerusalem (Yerushalayim), a dual ending (-ayim), indicates the city’s dual character.
 Jerusalem could almost be seen as two Jerusalems in one.

-6 The goal of those coming up to the city for the three great pilgrim festivals (see introductory heading above) was the new section of Jerusalem added by Solomon (see previous note).
+6 The goal of those coming up to the city for the three great pilgrim festivals (see introductory heading above) was the new section of Jerusalem added by Solomon where the Temple was located ⇩ (see previous note).

-7 YAH is a short form of the name of God (YAHUEH).
+7 Yah is a short form of the name of God (Yehuah).

-8 The going up of the tribes for the pilgrim festivals is a law (a "testimony") given to Israel by God.
-This use of the word "testimony" traces back to God's spoken word recorded in the tablets of the Ten Commandments, though later it came to be used of the Law in general.
+8 The going up of the tribes for the pilgrim festivals is a law (a testimony) given to Israel by God.
+This use of the word testimony traces back to God’s spoken word recorded in the tablets of the Ten Commandments, referred to as the testimony in Exo.
+25:16,21, though later it came to be used of the Law in general.

 9 In ancient Israel, judgment was considered the right of kings and one of their most important duties.
 The throne room of the king was the highest court in the land.

-10 These were the thrones of the ruling Davidic line, located in the palaces of the new section of the city.
-The construction of the Temple right beside the royal palace was a physical expression of the link between religion and ruler that is at the foundation of the Messianic idea in Israel.
+10 These were the thrones of the ruling Davidic line.
+The construction of the Temple right beside the royal palace (the upper palace of Solomon) was a physical expression of the link between religion and ruler that is at the foundation of the Messianic idea in Israel.